r-parvulescu/r-parvulescu.github.io/_pages/about.md

 About Me
 ======

 I'm a PhD candidate in the Department of Sociology at Cornell University, USA.
-I study gender in the workplace, occupational mobility, legal professions, and the philosophy of science.
-The methods that I use are automated data collection and processing of public archives, in-depth interviews with legal professionals and politicians, agent-based social simulation models, and synthesis based on close comparison of central texts (for philosophy).
+I study gender in the workplace, occupational mobility, legal professions, and social theory.
+The methods that I use are automated data collection and processing of public archives, in-depth interviews with legal professionals and politicians, agent-based social simulation models, and synthesis based on close comparison of central texts (for social theory).

 Research Agenda
 ======

 My scholarly agenda integrates three complimentary research strands.
-The first stream investigates how sudden societal shocks, like revolutions or economic depressions, affect organisational labour markets.
+The first stream investigates how sudden societal shocks, like revolutions or economic depressions, affect mobility in large organisations.
 The second line of research focuses on workplace gender segregation, with a special focus on legal professionals like judges, prosecutors, and lawyers.
-The third strand integrates two schools in the philosphy of science to provide a solid foundation for sociological research that is equally rigorous and critical.
+The third strand integrates two schools in the philosphy of science (Critical Realism and Nomological Pluralism) to provide a solid foundation for sociological research.
 My research has been presented at conferences in Europe and the USA and has been featured in the popular media on <i>DiscoverSociety<i>.

 Methods
 ======